Convert pixel subscripts to block subscripts

 To determine which block contains a particular pixel, convert the pixel subscripts into block subscripts by using the sub2

 blocksub function.
-By default, if the image is a multiresolution image, sub2
+By default, if the image is a multiresolution image, then sub2

-blocksub uses pixel coordinates from coarest level, although you can specify any level.
+blocksub uses pixel coordinates from coarsest level, although you can specify any level.
 Since the sample image has only one resolution level, sub2

 blocksub converts level 1.